Issue Trees: Step-by-Step Guide with Examples (2026)

 Step 4: Record insights on your tree

 After investigating each branch, jot down the key takeaway next to it.
 This creates a running summary of your analysis that makes delivering a final recommendation much easier.
-According to BCG interviewers, candidates who annotate their frameworks score 25% higher on the communication dimension.
+Candidates I coached who annotated their trees consistently gave tighter, faster final recommendations because the synthesis was already written down.

 Step 5: Move to the next branch